The dangers of best practices

 Best is the enemy of better

 I’d like to give many people the benefit of the doubt and assume that when they say “best” they mean - “given the languages, frameworks, and tools available to the people in the team with their current knowledge and skills this is the best”.
-The issue is when someone else hears best, they might not have the same interpretation.
+The issue is when someone else hears best, they might not have the same interpretation.‘Better’ is a more pragmatic view of a solution.
+It is easy reason about a solution being ‘better’ than other solutions available.
+However, it doesn’t have the same long running implications.

 Stop cargo culting